Our Middle School Program

 8th Grade Legacy Project

 WBNS students engage in focused in and out of classroom work throughout the week Monday - Thursday, where they learn why and the mechanics of how to perform the conceptual skills that they are building in their ELA, Math, and Science classes.
-Then on Friday, students that have completed all of their assignment will have the opportunity to choose a fun "Club" offering, such as yoga, ukulele, fishing, survival skills, culture, detective, geocaching, dog training, "break out!", cooking, etc. The clubs sessions last 5 weeks then change up.
-We base out club offerings on the students expressed interests.
+Then on Friday, students that have completed all of the week's assignments have the opportunity to choose a fun "Club" offering, such as yoga, ukulele, fishing, survival skills, culture, detective, geocaching, dog training, "break out!", cooking, etc. The clubs sessions last 5 weeks then change up.
+We base our club offerings on the students expressed interests.
 So much fun!!